 Do you not have space for various recycling boxes in your kitchen?
 Do your surfaces get cluttered with recycling until you have chance to take out and sort it?
 Then this recycling bag project is for you.
 It’s spacious enough to hold several days worth of recycling and can easily hang from a cupboard handle or hook on the wall so it’s not taking up precious space in a smaller kitchen.
 Why not embellish yours with the Prym recycled appliques like we did?

-1m of external fabric – I used denim, there’s lots of lovely colours available at Plush Addict.
+1m of external fabric – I used denim, there’s lots of low cost denims available at Pound Fabrics.
 You could even upcycle old jeans to make this bag.

 1m of lining fabric – I used an old Amy Butler print from my stash.

 Co-ordinating thread.
 We used Gutermann jeans thread, colour 4888

 Cut 4 rectangles 12.5 inches wide and 16.5 inches high from the exterior fabric, lining fabric and Stylevil fix.

 Cut 1 x 12.5 square from the exterior fabric, lining fabric and Stylevil fix

 Cut 2 strips 3 inches wide and 22 inches long from the exterior fabric for the handles.
 If you aren’t using denim and don’t want your handles to be too floppy please interface them or add fusible fleece first.

 Seam allowance – Quarter an inch

 Recycling bag instructions